jacuwtf/personal/README.md

-# personal
-my personal website made in only an html file.
+# WAIT! read this first!
+> this website was made in 15 minutes taking inspiration from [this](https://nightflow.xyz) website. if you are going to use this PLEASE. give me credit. thank you
+> check out my cheat [here](https://ketocheats.xyz)